thegrumpys/odop/docs/Help/htt.md

 A production web hosting arrangement will not have this delay.

 **Responsive design**
-Developed as a “responsive” web app, the ODOP software will change its screen layout and input behavior in response to the capabilities of the user’s device.
+Developed as a "responsive" web app, the ODOP software will change its screen layout and input behavior in response to the capabilities of the user's device.
 Specifically, as available screen width diminishes, sections on the right of the main page will reposition to the bottom of the page.
 This means that more vertical scrolling will be required but font sizes will remain legible,